Rubén González Cárdenas

-Rubén González Cárdenas (March 14, 1875 in Capacho Viejo, Táchira, Venezuela – August 26, 1939 in Caracas) was a lawyer with an intense early political life in his native State of Táchira between 1899 and 1908.
+Rubén González Cárdenas (14 March 1875 – 26 August 1939) was a lawyer with an intense early political life in his native State of Táchira between 1899 and 1908.
 He became Secretary General for the Government; also distinguished himself as House Representative for the National Congress; President for the Legislation Assembly; Minister of Public Instruction (1922-1929) and Minister of Internal Affairs (1929-1931).

 Biography

 Infancy

 Son to Don Nicolás González Cárdenas, a cattle rancher by trade; and to Doña Eufrasia Cárdenas Cárdenas, Rubén González Cárdenas is born the fourth child of this marital union.

-Two months after Rubén González's birth, on May 18, 1875, his home town was destroyed by an earthquake.
+Two months after Rubén González's birth, on 18 May 1875, his home town was destroyed by an earthquake.
 The whole family survived.
 After this event, Don Nicolás appears as a founding member for the new town of Capacho, today Independencia.
 The family generously grants the land in which to build the new town and the González Cárdenas family decides to move to Rancherías, another family property on the way to San Cristobal (Venezuela) where, during the following 7 years, the family would grow with the additional birth of three brothers.

 No significant event disturbs Rubén González's rural life.
 At an early age he went to the Sagrado Corazón de Jesús boarding school, at La Grita.
 There he will receive education, forged with discipline, and egress a High School Graduate.
-From this part of his life, three distinct variables will stand out and accompany him for the rest of his life: his extraordinary academic performance, to the point of being considered an exceptionally gifted student; his unbending rebellious character and his relationship with the school's director, Father Jesús Manuel Jáuregui Moreno, who will mark him permanently for his “true pedagogical sense”.
+From this part of his life, three distinct variables will stand out and accompany him for the rest of his life: his extraordinary academic performance, to the point of being considered an exceptionally gifted student; his unbending rebellious character and his relationship with the school's director, Father Jesús Manuel Jáuregui Moreno, who will mark him permanently for his "true pedagogical sense".

-“Maybe because of that extraordinary condition of Father Jáuregui’s, his memory in Rubén González was perennial.
+"Maybe because of that extraordinary condition of Father Jáuregui’s, his memory in Rubén González was perennial.
 A picture of his teacher was always on his desk and a bronze bust, which he commissioned around the year 1925.
-Jáuregui influenced more than anyone in Rubén González’s mind and spirit.”
+Jáuregui influenced more than anyone in Rubén González’s mind and spirit".

 Youth

 González Cárdenas departs for Mérida, supported through enormous economical efforts from his parents, to undergo Law studies at the Universidad de Los Andes (ULA).
 There, he maintains his condition as an excellent student.
-In 1895 he is elected by the student body to pronounce the speech in remembrance of Field Marshal Mariscal Antonio José de Sucre’s birth at the university’s main auditorium.
+In 1895 he is elected by the student body to pronounce the speech in remembrance of Field Marshal Mariscal Antonio José de Sucre's birth at the university's main auditorium.
 His spoken address is of repercussion in the whole state.

 He graduates with top honors as a Lawyer in 1897.
-He returns to his native state of Táchira, where he will practice Law in San Cristóbal.
+He returns to his native state of Táchira, where he will practice law in San Cristóbal.
 Eager for knowledge, he acquires part of the distinguished Pedro María Morantes' (Pío Gil) library.